casper-network/casper-sidecar/README.md

 event_stream_buffer_length = 5000
 ```

-The `event_stream_server` section specifies the IP address and port for the Sidecar's event stream.
+The `event_stream_server` section specifies a port for the Sidecar's event stream.

 Additionally, there are the following two options: